bitmark-inc/docs/bitmark-references/security.markdown

 block.
 Other fields cover timestamp, difficulty and NONCE.
-The difficulty is scaled differently from Bitcoin and allows for much lower hashing rates; while a modern CPU can run SHA2/SHA3 at many thousands of hashes per second, it con only perform one or two Argon2 hashes per second because of the increase complexity of the Algorithm.
+The difficulty is scaled differently from Bitcoin and allows for much lower hashing rates; while a modern CPU can run SHA2/SHA3 at many thousands of hashes per second, it can only perform one or two Argon2 hashes per second because of the increase complexity of the Algorithm.
-The NONCE is used for the hashing program to adjust to find a has that meets the difficulty.
+The NONCE is used for the hashing program to adjust to find a hash that meets the difficulty.

+## Proof of Work and Difficulty

+As the network changes the hashing power will change as well, so the difficulty value is adjusted proportionally.
+This is to ensure that over the long term there is a constant rate of block generated.